Ai in retail banking

 • Developing a data governance framework that defines clear policies for data ownership, access control, and data retention.

-• Optimizing data availability and accessibility by setting up storage solutions and APIs that allow AI models to access data efficiently.
+• Optimizing data availability and accessibility by setting up storage solutions and APIs that allow artificial intelligence models to access data efficiently.

-Yet, the data your bank gathers may not be sufficient for AI training.
+Yet, the data the bank gathers may not be sufficient for AI training.
 In this case, you’ll likely need to incorporate synthetic data—artificially generated data that supports AI models in scenarios where real-time data is scarce (e.g., fraud detection).
-Using synthetic data also helps you meet compliance requirements
+Using synthetic data also helps you meet compliance requirements.

 Step# 3: Ensure cybersecurity and data privacy